-While you may not be able to take your dad out for dinner at his favorite steakhouse or join him in the backyard as he fires up the grill, that doesn’t mean you can’t still give him the gift of his favorite food this Father’s Day.
-Thanks to innovations in cold shipping and a few neat delivery services, sending your old man local delicacies has never been easier — even if he lives in Los Angeles and those delicacies are made in Greenwich Village.
-To help you find the right edible (or drinkable) treat for your pop, we’ve rounded up the best food gifts from a variety of retailers — from heat-and-eat dinners to easy snacks to bar essentials — for every type of dad, whether he’s a meat-and-potatoes guy, clean-eater, or a teetotaler.
+If you can’t take your dad out for dinner at his favorite steakhouse or join him in the backyard as he fires up the grill this Father’s Day, that doesn’t mean you can’t gift him his favorite food.
+Thanks to innovations in cold shipping and a few neat delivery services, sending dad local delicacies has never been easier — even if he lives in Los Angeles and those delicacies are made in Greenwich Village.
+To help you find the right edible or drinkable treat, we’ve rounded up the best food gifts from a variety of retailers.
+There’s everything from heat-and-eat dinners to easy snacks to bar essentials, and our list covers every type of dad, whether he’s a meat-and-potatoes guy, a clean eater, or a teetotaler.

-A note that, at the time of publication, it seems like most everything below should arrive in time for Father’s Day.
-But some things may require expedited shipping with a fee due to pandemic-related delays on companies’ shipping and delivery operations.
-We’ve noted shipping costs and estimated delivery times where applicable, but know that delivery estimates are constantly changing, and Father’s Day is June 21, so the sooner you order, the better.
-(If you’re prone to procrastination and would rather not worry about shipping, we’ve rounded up a slew of virtual gifts for dad, too, that you can send with just the click of a button.)
+We’ve noted shipping costs and estimated delivery times where applicable, but know that delivery estimates are constantly changing.
+Since Father’s Day is June 19, the sooner you order, the better.
+(If you’re prone to procrastination and would rather not worry about shipping, we’ve rounded up a slew of virtual gifts for dad, too, which you can send with just the click of a button.)

 For the old-school dad with a sweet tooth

-For the trendier dad with a sweet tooth
+For the dad whose sweet tooth requires chocolate

 For the dad who misses his favorite steakhouse

 Maybe he tried Peter Luger once and can’t stop talking about the porterhouse for two (that he swears he could have polished off on his own).
-Or maybe it’s at the top of his must-try list for whenever he can dine out again.
+Or maybe it’s at the top of his must-try list.
 Either way, this indulgent gift will allow him to savor that very famous steak in the comfort of his own home.
-Overnight shipping starts at $90.

 For the dad who prefers his meat cured

-For the dad who’s trying to eat cleaner
+For the dad who’s ready to fire up the grill

 For the dad who enjoys a cold one

-If dad misses weekends spent visiting new breweries and trying their brews, he’ll surely love this “beer of the month” club that comes recommended by Nikki McCutcheon, the beverage director at Magic Hour Rooftop Bar and Lounge at the Moxy Times Square hotel.
-For $39 a month, the service will send monthly deliveries of four varieties of award-winning beer from two independent craft breweries (a total of 12 beers per delivery), all of which are curated by a panel of experts.
+And if beer is his beverage of choice, he’ll surely love this “beer of the month” club that comes recommended by Nikki McCutcheon, the beverage director at Magic Hour Rooftop Bar and Lounge at the Moxy Times Square hotel.
+For $46 a month, the service will send monthly deliveries of four varieties of award-winning beer from two independent craft breweries (a total of 12 beers per delivery), all of which are curated by a panel of experts.

 For the dad who’d rather brew his own beer